ASSOCIATION BOARD MEMBERS

 Vice-President

 Sabine Single worked for Hewlett-Packard for 28 years, holding different management positions in different Business units of the organization.
-Since April 2017 she holds the General Manager Position of Bechtle Hosting & Operations, a company within the Bechtle Group.
+2017 til 2022 she held the General Manager Position of Bechtle Hosting & Operations, a company within the Bechtle Group.
+Since 2022 Sabine started her own company Consulting & Business Coaching and acting as board member in different Companies.
 Sabine has been volunteering her time to many different social projects over many years.
 Between 2010 and 2015 she was an essential part of the SOS children's Village project with the responsibility of conceptualizing and implementing the project.
 As a side job, Sabine freelances in "Single-Art"-Paintings and Workshops.
-She is also the Publishing Author of the book "Lebensträume" (ISBN:978-3-941221-05-5)
+She is also the Publishing Author of the book "Lebensträume" (ISBN:978-3-941221-05-5

 Treasurer